Outdated UI, pricey plans, longing for white label but not wanting to spurge on the Enterprise plan, or poor branding possibilities.

 Creating and selling services is of course also important, and Zendo does not fall short in this category either.

-First, we create a preferred workflow for that service if we haven’t got that done just yet.
+To start, we create a preferred workflow for that service if we haven’t got that done just yet.
 That should take you about 5 minutes.
-All you have to do is set the preferred statuses for that workflow, set the custom fields that let you gather information on each order, set the triggers to automate some of the actions, and play around with additional settings that will ease your work later on.
+All you have to do is set or add the preferred statuses for that workflow, set the custom fields that let you gather information on each order, set the triggers to automate some of the actions, and play around with additional settings that will ease your work later on.

 Now it’s time to add the new service into Zendo and the creator here is just as simple as everything else in the tool.

-We set the preferred settings, including the name, service type, add our service items and add-ons (for predefined services), and set a few payment/invoice/payment request options on the bottom of the page.
+We choose our service type, set the name, connect the preferred workflow, add our service items and add-ons, and then set a few payment/invoice/payment request options on the bottom of the page.

 All we have to do then is customize our order form for that specific service in the Order page tab and work on how we want our new service to look in our Service Catalog and on the stand-alone pages.

-Once your customers place an order, it will pop into your Zendo workspace as a new Request, i.e., a new chat.
+Once your customers place an order, it will pop into your Zendo workspace as a new Request, i.e., a new chat thread.
 Through which you can follow up on the order and share different files, messages, status updates, created quotes and invoices, while your clients can also complete payments.